Dewey Soriano: Early life and minor league career

-Born in Prince Rupert, British Columbia, Soriano moved to Seattle with his family when he was five.
+Dewey Soriano was born in Prince Rupert, British Columbia, the sixth of ten children of Angel Lorenzo Soriano, a fisherman originally from Spain, and Anna Bundgaard, a farmer’s daughter from Denmark.
+Soriano moved to Seattle with his family when he was five.
 He played baseball at Franklin High School in Seattle; among his teammates on the Quakers were Fred Hutchinson and newspaper columnist Emmett Watson.